oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

  - A digital music library
  - An IP version 4 packet header
- - A very simple example of a university with classes and people to illustrate the available JADN representations
+ - A university with classes and people (teachers and students)

-Additional examples may be added in future versions of the CN.
+These examples use a mix of the various JADN representation formats described in [Section&nbsp;3.1.3](#313-jadn-representations), and the university example specifically illustrates the use of all of the representations to present a single information model.

 ### 3.3.1 Digital Music Library